 Organizational Strategy includes several essential elements—People, Culture, Operations, and the Business Model.
 As the figure below suggests, these elements are interconnected.
 We approach assessment, strategy formation and execution by systematically considering how these pieces integrate.

-We call our process Data-Driven Strategic Planning because we employ data throughout the process, ensuring that plans are based on substance, and that goals are tangible and measurable.
-(Here's an article where we discuss how this approach addresses common problems with strategic planning.)
-It includes several steps:
+We employ data throughout the process, ensuring that plans are based on substance, and that goals are tangible and measurable.
+This includes several steps:

 - Market research, considering service needs and the competitive environment

 - Establishment of a range of strategy alternative scenarios